Skjoldrun/Skjoldrun.github.io/docs/DevOps/cicd-versioning-NerdBankGitVersion.md

 # Versioning with NerdBank.GitVersion

 I formerly tested the Versioning tool [MinVer](https://github.com/adamralph/minver) but was not satisfied for all my CI/CD needs.
-Therefore I tried the tool [NerdBank.GitVersion](https://github.com/dotnet/Nerdbank.GitVersioning) and succeded with implementing a minimalistic, configurable versioning with DevOps integration and access to the version numbers in the Buildpipe and the Releasepipe as well.
+Therefore I tried the tool [NerdBank.GitVersion](https://github.com/dotnet/Nerdbank.GitVersioning) and succeeded with implementing a minimalistic, configurable versioning with DevOps integration and access to the version numbers in the Buildpipe and the Releasepipe as well.

 ## Installation